 Item No. Item BD/07/27/1 Welcome and Apologies for Absence 1.1 The Chairman welcomed everyone to the meeting.
-1.2 Apologies were received from: Andy Papworth, Non-executive Director BD/07/27/2 Patient Story 2.1 Jack was born with cerebral palsy and he came to board to share his remarkable and brave story of his recovery following a spinal operation to help with mobility.
+1.2 Apologies were received from: Andy Papworth, Non-executive Director 1.2 Application of the received from Analy 1 appropriate, from executive birector BD/07/27/2 Patient Story 2.4 2.1 Jack was born with cerebral palsy and he came to board to share his remarkable and brave story of his recovery following a spinal operation to help with mobility.
 He shared a video, which was made, following his recovery and physio sessions.
 2.2 The Board thanked Jack, his mum and his physiotherapists for sharing their story and wished him all the best for his bright future and his ambition to be a farmer.
-BD/07/27/3 Declarations of Interest and Register of Interests 3.1 The register of interests was received and noted.
+BD/07/27/3 Declarations of Interest and Register of Interests - 3.1 The register of interests was received and noted.
 3.2 Resolved: The declarations were noted.
+3.2 Resolved.
+The decidiations were noted.
 BD/07/27/4 Minutes of the Previous Board of Directors meeting held on 27th May 2022